 With the roaring success of The Witcher, Netflix's series based on the bestselling Polish fantasy novels that have already inspired three video games, it was only a matter of time before the streaming service capitalized on viewers' love for all things Geralt of Rivia.
-An anime film, The Witcher: Nightmare of the Wolf, about Geralt's Witcher mentor Vesemir, already came out, and a second season of the main show, and Netflix has also announced that they're working on a prequel series, titled The Witcher: Blood Origin, which will tell the story of the Continent's very first Witcher.
+An anime film, The Witcher: Nightmare of the Wolf, about Geralt's Witcher mentor Vesemir, already came out, and a second season of the main show is on the way, and Netflix has also announced that they're working on a prequel series, titled The Witcher: Blood Origin, which will tell the story of the Continent's very first Witcher.
 Here is everything we know about it so far:

 When is The Witcher: Blood Origin coming out?